-Suppose you are writing a biography of a living person with an LLM.
+\dropcap{C}onsider the case of writing a biography of a living person with a large language model (LLM).
 The model may confidently state that ``John Smith was born in Seattle in 1982, earned his PhD from Stanford in 2008, and now leads AI research at Tech Corp,'' but these ``facts'' could be fabricated.
-Such hallucinations (plausible but verifiably false statements) are a critical issue for language models, especially in high stakes scenarios: when lawyers submit hallucinated legal cases or doctors receive incorrect medical advice. \citep{pham2024towards, shin2023humiliated}.
+Such hallucinations (plausible but verifiably false statements) are a critical issue for language models, especially in high stakes scenarios: when lawyers submit hallucinated legal cases or doctors receive incorrect medical advice \cite{pham2024towards, shin2023humiliated}.

-A growing body of work traces hallucination back to how models encode, retain, and forget factual information during training and supervised fine‑tuning (SFT).
-During training, synthetic recall tasks reveal learning plateaus and inaccuracy spikes when models learn new facts \citep{zucchet2025learn}.
-During SFT, exposure to unfamiliar data causes an increase in hallucination, underscoring how new knowledge acquisition can compromise generation fidelity~\citep{kang2024unfamiliar}.
-Other studies introduce methods such as embedding non‑parametric memory into the training objective and injecting event memories directly into the weights of LLMs \citep{zhong2022memory, pan2025memorization}.
+A growing body of work traces hallucination back to how models encode, retain, and forget factual information during pre-training and supervised fine‑tuning (SFT).
+During pre-training, synthetic recall tasks reveal learning plateaus and inaccuracy spikes when models learn new facts \cite{zucchet2025learn}.
+During SFT, exposure to unfamiliar data causes an increase in hallucination, underscoring how new knowledge acquisition can compromise generation fidelity~\cite{kang2024unfamiliar}.
+Other studies introduce methods such as embedding non‑parametric memory into the learning objective and injecting event memories directly into the weights of LLMs \cite{zhong2022memory, pan2025memorization}.

 A second research direction develops post-hoc hallucination reduction techniques that are applied after pre-training and SFT.
-Some find that latent‑space steering via a truthfulness separator vector can create separable clusters of faithful and fabricated outputs \citep{park2025steer}.
-Others realize that follow‑up questioning can expose inconsistencies in fabricated citations, allowing models to self‑diagnose hallucinations \citep{agrawal2023hallucinating}.
-Other work find ways to suppress attention layers that disproportionately drive fabrication \citep{li2024look}.
+Some find that latent‑space steering via a truthfulness separator vector can create separable clusters of faithful and fabricated outputs \cite{park2025steer}.
+Others realize that follow‑up questioning can expose inconsistencies in fabricated citations, allowing models to self‑diagnose hallucinations \cite{agrawal2023hallucinating}.
+Other work finds ways to suppress attention layers that disproportionately drive fabrication \cite{li2024look}.
 While effective, these intervention methods address symptoms rather than the fundamental statistical mechanisms that cause hallucinations.